RE:IMAGINESLC

 While specific land use concepts and plans are still being developed, we are committed to creating an opportunity where everyone within the community can come explore, connect, and celebrate while experiencing art, culture, and entertainment.
 The project planning aims to honor the heritage of existing communities, celebrate the unique history of the arena, and reimagine the amazing community assets in downtown Salt Lake City.

-Who would be involved in the project and who would manage development?
+Who is involved in the project and who will manage development?

-Would Salt Lake City residents be the only people contributing to the additional sales tax revenue that would help fund the project?
+Are Salt Lake City residents the only people contributing to the additional sales tax revenue that is helping to fund the project?

-No. 50-60% of the anticipated revenue generated by the .5% sales tax increase would come from non-Salt Lake City residents and other visitors to the city.
+No. It is anticipated that 75 to 80% of the anticipated revenue generated by the .5% sales tax increase will be contributed by non-Salt Lake City residents and other visitors to the city.

 How would the tax increase benefit all Salt Lake City residents?